 - Run the package and click Next.

-- Now select Hide updates from the option given.
+- Now click on Hide updates from the option given.

-- Now select the printer update (if any) and continue.
+- After that select the printer update (if any) and continue.
 Now Windows update will not automatically update the drivers of the printer until you tell it to.